 For more information, contact the Self Advocacy Resource Unit (see “Contacts”).

 Citizen advocacy programs link people with disabilities to community volunteers.
 Volunteers advocate on behalf of people with disabilities and assist them in accessing community services and gaining their rights.
 Citizen advocacy organisations are based regionally.
 Contact DARU to find your local organisation.

-These projects are funded by the Department of Health and Human Services (DHHS) to provide disability access workers to local councils.
+These projects are funded by the Victorian Government Department of Health and Human Services (DHHS) to provide disability access workers to local councils.
 These workers plan and develop strategies across the full range of community infrastructure including education and training, transport, health, accommodation and housing, physical access planning, sport, recreation and the arts.
 If you need help in relation to local services, contact the worker at your local council.